-Dr. Liang-Yan Hsu, IAMS Assistant Research Fellow, received his Ph.D. at Princeton University under the tutelage of Prof. Herschel Rabitz.
-After a postdoctoral fellowship with Prof. George Schatz’s group at Northwestern University, he joined IAMS in July 2017.
-His research field is theoretical chemical physics and nanoelectronics.
+joined the IAMS as an Assistant Research Fellow in July 2017 and was promoted as Associate Research Fellow in September 2021.
+Dr. Hsu received his Ph.D. at Princeton University under the tutelage of Prof. Herschel Rabitz and then worked with Prof. George Schatz at Northwestern University in his postdoctoral stage.
+His research field is theoretical chemical physics, and he particularly focuses on quantum-electrodynamical chemistry and molecular electronics.
 Today we visited him to hear more.

 A: Congratulations for your promotion!
 Could you introduce your recent research work and your breakthrough in theoretical chemical physics?